raspberrypilearning/weather-station-guide/outside1.md

 The Raspberry Pi weather station is a fantastic kit that we have sent out to nearly one thousand schools across the world.
 It enables students to make scientific measurements about the climate and upload them to a central Oracle database.

-We've made our weather station easy to assemble and get up and running, but we know that the trickiest part of setting it up actually can be installing the equipment outdoors.
+We've made our weather station easy to assemble and get up and running, but we know that the trickiest part of setting it up can be installing the equipment outdoors.
 Since every set-up location is different, it is impossible to create a guide to exactly suit everyone.
 However, this guide is intended to provide some helpful instructions that you can hopefully adapt to meet your particular needs.

 ## From where the wind blows